 Lalit J was elevated as a Judge of the Supreme Court directly from the Bar on August 13th, 2014.
 In May 2021, Lalit J got appointed as the Executive Chairman of the National Legal Services Authority (NALSA).

 In 2022, he is likely to preside as the Chief Justice of India.

-1. Conduct of preliminary enquiry prior to the registration of FIR
+1. Conduct of preliminary enquiry before the registration of FIR

-2. Investigation officer obtaining further approval prior to carrying out an arrest
+2. Investigation officer obtaining further approval before carrying out an arrest

 3. Provision for grant of anticipatory bail under the Act

-J Lalit, J Gogoi and J Joseph, in Ranjana Kumari v State of Uttarakhand, ruled that a migrant cannot be recognised as a Scheduled Caste person in the migrant state, merely because that state recognises the specific caste as a Scheduled Caste.
+Lalit J, Gogoi J and Joseph J, in Ranjana Kumari v State of Uttarakhand, ruled that a migrant cannot be recognised as a Scheduled Caste person in the migrant state, merely because that state recognises the specific caste as a Scheduled Caste.

-J Lalit was on the Constitution Bench that heard the controversial 2017 Triple Talaq case.
-The Shayara Bano Bench negated the validity of Triple Talaq and Justice Lalit held that Triple Talaq violated the fundamental right guaranteed in Article 14.
+Lalit J was on the Constitution Bench that heard the controversial 2017 Triple Talaq case.
+The Shayara Bano Bench negated the validity of Triple Talaq.
+Justice Lalit held that Triple Talaq violated the fundamental right guaranteed in Article 14.

 In Pradyuman Bisht v Union of India, Lalit J and Goel J directed that CCTV cameras (without audio recordings) be installed inside courts, and in important locations in the court complex, in at least two districts in every state.
 However, they ordered that these recordings will not be subject to the Right to Information Act.